nhantruong2712/dummy-shop/README.md

 ## Most Complex parts
 Actually, these are quite simple since there are not too many functions/features.
 If there is a one complex, it's Ngrx

+## Note
+This project doesn't require about pagination, but there are 194 products in total.
+So I think we should apply pagination/virtual scrolling for better performance.